Pruning a Rose - An Annual Task

 The above rules also generally apply to Floribundas, however the trick here is to prune more lightly and to not worry about leaving thin stems.
 The rules also generally work on Miniatures; however, since they are usually growing on their own roots, you can leave a lot more canes.
 In both cases, careful pruning can get rather tedious so some growers simply prune off the top third with hedge shears like a shrub and get pretty good results.

 Many articles focus on how to prune the rose plant.
-You know the basic banter of prune two-thirds of the rose away, one-fourth inch above an outward facing eye at a 45 degree angle, remove the crossing canes , strip the leaves off and finish with a dormant spray.
+You know the basic rules: prune two-thirds of the rose away, one-fourth inch above an outward facing eye at a 45 degree angle, remove the crossing canes, strip the leaves off and finish with a dormant spray.
 While we strive to perfect the art of this endeavor, sharing tips that help in this chore are an invaluable tool for all rose gardeners.
 Think of this as the behind the scenes work that make this chores a bit easier and safer.

 Despite wearing gloves, your hands will take a beating with cracking skin, scratches and dirty nails.
 Before you start, apply a rich lotion which will help keep your skin from drying out.
 Next scrape your nails over a bar of soap.
 Sounds strange?
 Hardly.
 This will prevent dirt from getting under those nails by creating a barrier.
 When you are done, use a soft nail brush and the dirt easily washes away resulting in clean nails.